MatadorProBr/ExtraRolesAmongUs/README.md

 Not working?
 You might want to install the dependency [vc_redist](https://aka.ms/vs/16/release/vc_redist.x86.exe).

-For an easier understanding on how to use the mod, watch this video: https://youtu.be/gtuqYsdir_k
+For an easier understanding on how to install this mod, watch this video: https://youtu.be/gtuqYsdir_k

 # Game Options